System optimizations for serving

 Let’s further exercise this service.
 In the command above, a single client sends continuous requests to the server - each time a response is returned, a new request is generated.
 Now, let’s configure 8 concurrent clients, each sending continuous requests - as soon as any client gets a response, it sends a new request:

-# runs inside Jupyter container
+# runs inside the Jupyter container on node-serve-system

 perf_analyzer -u triton_server:8000 -m food_classifier --input-data input.json -b 1 --concurrency-range 8

-While the inference time (compute infer) remains low, the overall system latency is high because of queue delay.
+While the inference time (compute infer) is similar to the previous example, the overall system latency is high because of queue delay.
 Only one sample is processed at a time, and other samples have to wait in a queue for their turn.
 Here, since there are 8 concurrent clients sending continuous requests, the delay is approximately 8x the inference delay.
-With more concurrent requests, the queuing delay would grow even larger:

-# runs inside Jupyter container
+# runs inside the Jupyter container on node-serve-system

 perf_analyzer -u triton_server:8000 -m food_classifier --input-data input.json -b 1 --concurrency-range 16